|

 Roster of the Connecticut Commission

-state, and consequently for funding throughout New England through The
+Connecticut, and consequently for funding throughout New England through The

 New England Foundation on the Arts.
 We really appreciate the support